Average Real Estate Broker Salary by State in 2026

 • Real estate investing: Brokers may invest in properties themselves, generating passive income through rental properties or capital gains from property sales.

-• Consulting services: Experienced brokers can offer consulting services to property developers, investors, or other real estate professionals, earning fees for their expertise.
-This can expand to training or coaching services, and even speaking fees.
+• Consulting services: Experienced brokers can offer consulting to property developers, investors, or other real estate professionals.
+This can expand to training, coaching, and speaking engagements.

 Real estate broker salary in context